Dale Murphy

-Murphy's 398 career home runs ranked sixth in NL history among right-handed hitters when he retired, and his 202 home runs as a center fielder ranked ninth in major league history.
+Murphy's 398 career home runs ranked sixth in NL history among right-handed hitters when he retired, and his 202 home runs as a center fielder ranked ninth in major league history; his .469 slugging percentage was the fifth highest among NL players with 1,000 games in center field.
 His 371 home runs with the Braves remain the Atlanta record for a right-handed hitter, and he also set Atlanta records for career games (1,926), at bats (7,098), hits (1,901), RBI (1,143), runs (1,103), doubles (306), walks (912) and total bases (3,394), all of which were later broken by Chipper Jones.
 In 1994, he became the fifth player to have his uniform number retired by the Braves.
 Murphy was inducted into the World Sports Humanitarian Hall of Fame in 1995, and the Oregon Sports Hall of Fame and Georgia Sports Hall of Fame in 1997.

 Early life

 Dale Murphy was born in Portland, Oregon, on March 12, 1956, to parents Charles and Betty.
 He had a sister, Sue.
 Murphy attended Woodrow Wilson High School and played American Legion Baseball, becoming a star catcher who batted .465 in his senior year.
 After being selected by the Braves with the fifth pick in the 1974 amateur draft, Murphy opted to sign with the team instead of accepting a scholarship offer from Arizona State University.
 He was assigned to the Rookie League Kingsport Braves in the Appalachian League, and batted .254 in 54 games.
 In 1975 he was moved up to the class-A Greenwood Braves in the Western Carolinas League.
 Although he batted only .228, he was moved up in 1976 to the double-A Savannah Braves in the Southern League, where he batted .267 before advancing midseason to the triple-A Richmond Braves in the International League, hitting .260 over the rest of the year.